-Health office staff administer over-the-counter and prescription medication in the school setting in accordance with Kyrene Governing Board Policy JLC.
+Over-the-counter and prescriptionHealth office staff administer over-the-counter and prescription medication in the school setting in accordance with Kyrene Governing Board Policy (Policy 5-404).

-The following is required:
+The following are required:

-All medications should be brought to the health office and picked up from the health office by an adult.
-Students should not carry medications to and from school.
-Up to a 30 day supply will be accepted.
+- All medication should be brought to the health office and picked up from the health office by an adult.
+Students should not carry medication to and from school.

+- Sample prescription medication must be accompanied by a prescription.
 Only medications that are needed to treat an existing ailment will be stored in the health office.

 - Medication will be given in a dosage that is weight and/or age-appropriate as indicated by the manufacturer’s recommendations and/or licensed healthcare provider order.

 - A consent form for administering prescription and non-prescription medications beyond a three-consecutive-day period to ensure medications are not masking the symptoms of a serious health condition.